We are so glad you’re considering the Department of Materials Science and Engineering at UNT!

 Sample Degree Plan:

 The following is a suggested four-year degree plan.
-Students are encouraged to contact the MTSE Advising Office and their advisor each semester for help with program decisions and enrollment.
+Students are encouraged to contact the MTSE Undergraduate Adviser each semester for help with program decisions and enrollment.
 Students are responsible for meeting all course prerequisites.

 Electives and the senior design project help students specialize in particular areas.
 These areas could be covered individually or with overlap between other areas.
 For instance, an interest in specializing in tissue scaffolding materials would cross polymers and biomaterials.

 The program offers substantial electives and laboratories for senior projects that enable students to specialize in:

 - Failure analysis and design

 *See the University Core Curriculum section of the Undergraduate Catalog for approved list of course options.